tilt-dev/tilt.build/blog/_posts/2021-11-15-k8s-custom-deploy.md

   - helm
 ---

-If you've used Tilt, chances are you are well acquainted with the [`k8s_yaml`][api-k8s_yaml] and [`k8s_resource`][api-k8s_resource] Tiltfile functions.
-The [`k8s_yaml`][api-k8s_yaml] function deploys entities to Kubernetes from either a file or string.
+If you've used Tilt, chances are you are well acquainted with the [`k8s_yaml`][api-k8s_yaml] Tiltfile function, which deploys objects to Kubernetes from either a file or string.
-The [`k8s_resource`][api-k8s_resource] function configures port forwards and other behaviors for the deployed entities.

-In the Kubernetes landscape, [Helm][helm] is very popular, especially for packaging and distributing external dependencies such as nginx or Kafka.
-Tilt has a built-in [`helm`][api-helm] function for working with local charts and a [`helm_remote`][ext-helm_remote] extension for external charts stored in a Helm repo.

-Behind the scenes, both of these invoke `helm template` via CLI to get a locally-rendered version of the chart YAML to pass to the [`k8s_yaml`][api-k8s_yaml] built-in Tilt function.
-That is, the actual deployment to Kubernetes is done via Tilt using the Kubernetes API rather than Helm itself.

-More generally, this is the pattern we recommend for integrating custom Kubernetes deploy tools with Tilt, and for a lot of local development use cases, this works great!
-Tilt can take "shortcuts" to ensure a frictionless and snappy experience because, as a dev tool, its concerns are very different than those of a production deployment tool.

-However, there are cases where it's critical to let another tool handle deployment to Kubernetes.
-With Helm, for example, charts can query the Kubernetes cluster's capabilities at deployment time and use it to alter their behavior, which isn't possible with `helm template`, as it runs entirely offline.
+(Think `kubectl apply -f ...`)

+Most of the time, this is all you need - after all, YAML is the go-to choice for Kubernetes tooling.
+Many tools, such as [`kustomize`][kustomize], always output YAML, while others, like [Helm][helm] (which manages the entire deployment lifecycle), offer a template subcommand.

+In some instances, however, pre-templated YAML alone is not sufficient or might not even exist!
-Additionally, Helm charts can include "hooks" to run at a specific part of the deployment lifecycle.
+For example, Helm charts can include "hooks" to run at a specific part of the deployment lifecycle but aren't part of the templated YAML.
+Other tools, such as [OpenFaaS][openfaas], provide a streamlined build & deploy experience managed entirely by their CLI, so there's no YAML at all.
+It's also common for teams to have their own custom deployment shell scripts (e.g. for use with CI/CD).

+While it's possible to use Tilt's [`local_resource`][api-local_resource] function as a workaround in these instances, that means giving up much of Tilt's deep Kubernetes integration for the resource as a result.

-With Tilt [v0.23.0][tilt-releases], we've introduced a new [`k8s_custom_deploy`][api-k8s_custom_deploy] built-in function to enable the use of an external Kubernetes deployment tool.
+In Tilt [v0.23.0][tilt-releases], we've introduced a built-in function to enable the use of an external Kubernetes deployment tool or script.
+With the new [`k8s_custom_deploy`][api-k8s_custom_deploy] function, Tilt will delegate to a command or shell script to perform the deployment instead of directly calling the Kubernetes API with YAML.
-When using [`k8s_custom_deploy`][api-k8s_custom_deploy], Tilt features like status reporting and log streaming work automatically.
+Tilt features like status reporting and log streaming work automatically.
 Even the more advanced customizations provided by [`k8s_resource`][api-k8s_resource] such as port forwards are supported!

 ## Example